L-Methylfolate Side Effects

 Recent studies are even starting to show connections with COVID-19 mortality rates and low folate levels.
 Two such studies correlated folate levels to immune system health by demonstrating two interesting facts:

-1. how high homocysteine levels are contributing to a much more severe set of corona virus symptoms and a much more challenging recovery for those individuals (we know that high homocysteine levels are caused by low folate levels, often due to genetic challenges like MTHFR)
+1. High homocysteine levels are contributing to a much more severe set of corona virus symptoms and a much more challenging recovery for those individuals (we know that high homocysteine levels are caused by low folate levels, often due to genetic challenges like MTHFR)

-Of these enzymatic steps, the most vulnerable enzyme to polymorphism and genetic variations is methylenetetrahydrofolate reductase (MTHFR), which helps to convert the folate to its most active and absorbable form, L-methylfolate.
-Low levels of L-methylfolate in the central nervous system affect the synthesis of monoamines such as dopamine, norepinephrine and serotonin.
+The MTHFR genetic variation (methylenetetrahydrofolate reductase) means that the body lacks the enzyme required to convert the folate to its most active and absorbable form, L-methylfolate.
+Low levels of L-methylfolate in the central nervous system can then affect the synthesis of monoamines such as dopamine, norepinephrine and serotonin.

-So the good news is, even if you have folate metabolism mutations (like DHFR or MTHFR or MTHFD) or are taking some of these folate-inhibiting drugs, if you’re able to supplement directly with L-methylfolate, then you can by-pass the negative effects caused by these issues.
+So the good news is that even if you have folate metabolism mutations (like DHFR or MTHFR or MTHFD) or are taking some of these folate-inhibiting drugs, you can supplement directly with L-methylfolate supplement and bypass the negative effects caused by these issues.

-5-MTHF is marketed as Deplin (also known as L-methylfolate) and available in two doses, 7.5 mg and 15 mg as an ‘adjunct’ to treating depression.
-L-methylfolate is marketed as an antidepressant-helper, as it may boost the effects of antidepressant drug compounds.
+5-MTHF is marketed as Deplin (also known as L-methylfolate) and available in two doses, 7.5 mg and 15 mg.
+It is prescribed as an ‘adjunct’ to treating depression as it may enhance the effects of antidepressant drug compounds.

-On a very basic level you can think of methylfolate as essentially boosting serotonin levels in the body while antidepressant medications target making that serotonin stay around in the body longer by blocking up receptors that clear it.
+Think of methylfolate as 'boosting' serotonin levels in the body while antidepressant medications target making that serotonin stay around in the body longer by blocking up receptors that clear it.
 L-Methylfolate assists in the production of thymidine (nucleotide of DNA) from the uracil (nucleotide of RNA), which is very critical for the stability of DNA.

 Chemical structure of L-methylfolate chart